 Rebuilding a cabinet is all about the details.
 If this was to be a new build, everything had to be proper; right down to the last part.
 Here, the marquee light mount is being assembled:

 Another collector happened to be reproducing the metal frames for Atari power bricks.
 Johnny waited for these to reach production, and snagged one, and got to work populating it with original parts:

 If you’re looking to lose a whole evening, try rebuilding a coin door.
 Anyone who’s taken on this challenge, will appreciate just how long this takes:

 Getting hold of a PCB for Major Havoc is a tough ask, but he managed it:

 With that secured, he was able to start on the wiring loom and mounting the PCBs:

 Using the complete cabinet that had been loaned to him, Johnny was able to see and measure accurately where everything went.
 Including screw holes to mount the monitor in place correctly:

 One of the hardest parts to obtain, were the “ears”.
 These extruded aluminum fins sit on either side of the monitor, and hold the speakers, tempered tinted glass, marquee and tempered clear glass that covers the trans-lite marquee.
 The only way to source these parts were to get them custom-made, using a process called “aluminum extrusion” from original plans at great expense:

 Control panel next – again a bespoke part was required here, as the panel itself is unique to the cabinet.
-Here’s the overlay artwork is being clamped on:
+Here you can see the overlay artwork being clamped on ready for glue:

 Bit by bit, part by part the cabinet started to come together: